froboy/ddev-tsh/README.md

 ddev restart
 ```

 After installation, adjust any files for your project needs.
+Remove `#ddev-generated` from any files that you edit, as they will be overwritten on the next `ddev restart`.

 ## Usage